Rooftoptek/Rooftop-SDK-Android/docs/02 - objects.md

 To create a `RTObject` subclass:

 1. Declare a subclass which extends `RTObject`.
 2. Add a `@RTClassName` annotation.
 Its value should be the string you would pass into the `RTObject` constructor, and makes all future class name references unnecessary.
+If you miss the addition a `@RTClassName` annotation, Rooftop will use simple class name.
 3. Ensure that your subclass has a public default (i.e. zero-argument) constructor.
 You must not modify any `RTObject` fields in this constructor.
 4. Call `RTObject.registerSubclass(YourClass.class)` in your `Application` constructor before calling `Rooftop.initialize()`.
     The following code sucessfully implements and registers the `Armor` subclass of `RTObject`: